jaisingh24/PAYMENT_SYSTEM/README.md

 ---

-> Built to demonstrate production-quality backend engineering — not just a CRUD app, but a system designed for correctness under pressure.
+> Built to demonstrate production-quality backend engineering — not just a CRUD app, but a system designed for correctness and stability under pressure.